 Between January 2 and April 30, 2018, PeruRail will operate the Bimodal Service (Bus + Train), a service that combines bus and train travel, departing and returning to Cusco City.
 Passengers using the Vistadome bimodal service (Vistadome 31 & 203) board a private bus at Wanchaq Station, 5 minutes away from Cusco’s historic center, and arrive to Ollantaytambo Station.
 From here, passengers board the train and head to their final destination: Machu Picchu Station.
 The return journey is the same in reverse (Vistadome 32 & 604).

-Have you ever dreamed of traveling through the Peruvian Andes on a train modeled on the Pullman cars of the 1920s The Belmond Hiram Bingham train not only makes this possible, it turns a magical journey into an unforgettable experience, with personalized service that takes care of every last detail on your trip.
+The Belmond Hiram Bingham train not only makes this possible, it turns a magical journey into an unforgettable experience, with personalized service that takes care of every last detail on your trip.
 Travel on the exclusive and luxurious Belmond Hiram Bingham train and enjoy the elegant dining car, the bar car, and the observatory\, where you can take in the unmatched scenery in the open air while sipping on a traditional Peruvian cocktail and listening to live local music.